aamarks/timer-js/README.md

 # timer-js

-A simple to use, one line, single function call to time either your comparable functions with similar arguments or a single function.
+A simple to use, one line, single function call to time either a single function or comparable functions that use the same arguments.
 Easy to call from your browser's developer tools console.
-Results displayed in table form in your console (and given in the timeFunction return value.)
+Results are displayed in table form in your console (and given in the timeFunction return value).

-with their common arguments.

 The simplest case is: ` timer.timeFunction(myFunction); ` (Don't use parentheses `myFunction()` or you will be passing the result of the function rather than the function definition.)